 You know, I saw something else, somebody making a joke.

-Instead of building a wall, and I don't mean to be rude here, Lev, I'm I'm really short on time.
+Instead of building a wall, and I don't mean to be rude here, Lev, I'm really short on time.

-Instead of building a wall on the border, build a 1,500 mile long Walmart.
+Instead of building a wall on the border, build a 1,500-mile-long Walmart.

 And the back doors are on the Mexican border.